Automotive industry by country: Australia

 non competitive Australian labour and the effect of government tariffs.

 Australia first began to produce cars in 1897 with cars made by Tarrant Motor & Engineering Co.
-The first major Australian car maker was the Ford Motor Company of Australia.
+The first major Australian car maker was Ford Australia.
 The first Australian designed mass-produced car was the Holden 48-215, released in 1948.
 Annual production of vehicles reached a maximum of almost 500,000 in the 1970s (at the time tenth globally), and 400,000 in the 2000s, but by 2012, production declined to approximately 200,000 (30th place), due to competition from Asian automakers and changing consumer preferences.

 Some indigenous small scale car manufacture has existed in the past in Australia, including the Madison Buffori.

-Mitsubishi Motors closed down in 2008.
+Mitsubishi closed down in 2008.
 Ford closed down in 2016, and Holden and Toyota both closed in October 2017.
 Trucks are still assembled in Australia from imported components.

 New Zealand

 New Zealand no longer has a vehicle assembly industry for passenger cars.
 Changes to protection of the local industry eventually led to the closure of the assembly plants since they could not compete with foreign counterparts.
-The largest car companies in New Zealand are Toyota New Zealand, Ford New Zealand, and Holden New Zealand.
+The largest car companies in New Zealand are Toyota New Zealand and Ford New Zealand.
 Annual output of automotive industry achieved near 100,000 in the 1980s and then decreased due to Asian made imports.
 Currently, there are a number of small domestic companies producing original kit and replica cars for both the local and international markets.
 Several of these, while small in size are noted internationally for the quality of their workmanship.